-In this video, Karen Swallow Prior teaches that Christians should read more widely and not limit themselves to only reading the Bible and theology books.
+In this video, author and Professor of English, Dr. Karen Swallow Prior, teaches that Christians should read more widely and not limit themselves to only reading the Bible and theology books.
 Christians can learn a lot and become better, more empathetic people by reading literature, poetry, and works by non-Christians as well.

 The entire video is above, and the complete transcript is below.

 I’ve just written a book, On Reading Well, and one of the tips that I like to give about reading more skillfully is to read more widely.

 A lot of us who do read have our favorite things we like to read and our favorite genres.
 I know a lot of Christians in particular want to stick to the Bible, Bible commentary, maybe some theology.